-- (9a) "Conditional use" for purposes of this Ordinance means a conditional use authorization which, pursuant to the Planning Code, is required for the residential component of a project. - (10) "Conditions of approval" shall be a set of written conditions imposed by the Planning Commission or another permit-issuing City agency or appellate body to which a project applicant agrees to adhere and fulfill when it receives a conditional use or planned unit development permit for the construction of a principal project or other housing project subject to this Program. - (11) "Condominium" shall be as defined in California Civil Code Section 783. - (12) "Director" shall mean the Director of City Planning or his or her designee, including other City agencies or departments. - (13) "First certificate of occupancy" shall mean either a temporary certificate of occupancy or a Certificate of Final Completion and Occupancy as defined in San Francisco Building Code Section 109, whichever is issued first. - (14) "High need area" will mean an area identified by the Mayor's Office of Housing, or its successor, as having a large percentage of low income households.
-Intentionally Left Blank.
-(15) "Household" shall mean any person or persons who reside or intend to reside in - (16) "Household of low income" shall mean a household whose combined annual gross income for all members does not exceed sixty (60) percent of median income for the City and County of San Francisco, as calculated by the Mayor's Office of Housing using data from the United States Department of Housing and Urban Development the same housing unit.
+- (9a) "Conditional use" for purposes of this Ordinance means a conditional use authorization which, pursuant to the Planning Code, is required for the residential component of a project. - (10) "Conditions of approval" shall be a set of written conditions imposed by the Planning Commission or another permit-issuing City agency or appellate body to which a project applicant agrees to adhere and fulfill when it receives a conditional use or planned unit development permit for the construction of a principal project or other housing project subject to this Program. - (11) "Condominium" shall be as defined in California Civil Code Section 783. - (12) "Director" shall mean the Director of City Planning or his or her designee, including other City agencies or departments. - (13) "First certificate of occupancy" shall mean either a temporary certificate of occupancy or a Certificate of Final Completion and Occupancy as defined in San Francisco Building Code Section 109, whichever is issued first. - (14) Intentionally Left Blank. - (15) "Household" shall mean any person or persons who reside or intend to reside in the same housing unit. - (16) "Household of low income" shall mean a household whose combined annual gross income for all members does not exceed sixty (60) percent of median income for the City and County of San Francisco, as calculated by the Mayor's Office of Housing using data from the United States Department of Housing and Urban Development (HUD) and adjusted for household size or, if data from HUD is unavailable, calculated by the Mayor's Office of Housing using other publicly available and credible data and adjusted for household size.

-(HUD) and adjusted for household size or, it data from HUD is unavailable, calculated by the Mayor's Office of Housing using other publicly available and credible data and adjusted for household size.
 (17) "Household of median income" shall mean a household whose combined annual gross income for all members does not exceed one hundred (100) percent of the median income for the City and County of San Francisco, as calculated by the Mayor's Office of Housing using data from the United States Department of Housing and Urban Development (HUD) and adjusted for household size or, if data from HUD is unavailable, calculated by the Mayor's Office of Housing using other publicly available and credible data and adjusted for household size.
-(17A) "Household of moderate income" shall mean a household who is not a low- or medianincome household whose combined annual gross income for all members does not exceed one hundred (120) percent of the median income for the City and County of San Francisco, as calculated by the Mayor's Office of Housing using data from the United States Department of Housing and Urban Development (HUD) and adjusted for household size or, if data from HUD is unavailable, calculated by the Mayor's Office of Housing using other publicly available and credible data and adjusted for household size.
-(18) "Housing project" shall mean any development which has residential units as defined in the Planning Code, including but not limited to dwellings, group housing, life care or assisted living developments, independent living units, and other forms of development which are intended to provide long-term housing to individuals and households.
-"Housing project" shall not include that portion of a development that qualifies as an Institutional Use under the Planning Code.
-"Housing project" for purposes of this Program shall also include the development of live/work units as defined by Planning
+(17A) "Household of moderate income" shall mean a household whose combined annual gross income for all members does not exceed one hundred (120) percent of the median income for the City and County of San Francisco, as calculated by the and Urban Development (HUD) and adjusted for household size or, if data from HUD is unavailable, calculated by the Mayor's Office of Housing using other publicly available and credible data and adjusted for household size.